fss1/ntp_checker/README.md

 An additonal series, abs_offset has been added to the timewatch database.
 This is the absolute (always positive) difference between the internal server and the external server (NPL or PTB).

+#### SNMP Testing

+To recieve a trap on a Mac:
+create /etc/snmp/snmptrapd.conf and add`disableAuthorization yes`
+`sudo snmptrapd -f -Lo`

+To trap to syslog on Ubuntu:

+`sudo apt-get install snmpd`
+`vi /etc/default/snmpd`

+Change, `TRAPDRUN= yes`

+snmptrapd now starts automatically

+Check with,  `sudo service snmpd status`

+snmptrapd, needs some access control defined, for example /etc/snmpsnmptrapd.conf line: `authCommunity log public` will let any incoming notification with a community name of public be logged to syslog

+`sudo service snmpd restart` to restart services after the configuration change.

+Now tail the log to see the output `tail -f /var/log/syslog`